cmda-minor-web-1718/web-app-from-scratch-17-18/README.md

 # wafs
-The course repo for 'Web App From Scratch'
+The course repo for 'Web App From Scratch

+The link to the live prototype is http://rickbuter.nl/wafs

 Note: FoL = Frameworks or Libraries